TheAcharya/csv2notion-neo/README.md

 - Set a cover or embed an image for each row to enhance visual representation
 - Upload image files for covers or icons
 - Apply validation options for input data to ensure accuracy
-- Automatically analyse and generate captions for images using Hugging Face's open-source AI/ML models
+- Automatically analyse and generate captions for images using Hugging Face's open-source AI/ML models (Experimental)

 ### Disadvantages over native import